Woysful/Media-Downloader/README.md

 ## Config settings
 To answer the first question: “why do I need to edit a text file instead of settings inside Flow Launcher?”.
 Because I have no idea how to create items list in FL UI plugin settings, I didn't find such an option in the documentation.
-And secondly because at the moment it is necessary to restart Flow Launcher to save settings, and also there is a bug, because of which settings from settings.json file are not loaded into FL UI.
+And secondly because at the moment it is necessary to restart Flow Launcher to save settings.
+Also there is a bug, because of which settings from settings.json file are not loaded into FL UI.
 Among all the settings I've taken out only downloading path to UI, as it is usually the path is specified once and it's more convenient.

 ### How to use config